Originally published: 8/17/ 2012 Updated: 10/17/2020

 11 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers;

 12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:

 So, what’s the problem?
 Why is it that everyone is not saved?
-Why is it that everyone is not on their way back to heaven?
+Why is it that everyone is not on the way back to Heaven?
 One problem is Satan.
 Because he cannot get back to God, he does not want us to be able to get back to God, so he tries to trip us up.
 Jesus calls him a thief.

 John 10:10 (KJV)

 10 The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.